This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Dams”.

 d) Nagarjuna Sagar

 Explanation: Tehri dam is the largest dam in India.
-Tehri dam is located in Uttarkhand.
+Tehri dam is located in Uttarakhand.
 The height of the dam is 260 mtrs.
 The length is 575 mtrs.
 Total capacity is 2,100,000(Acre Ft).
 The inflow water to Tehri dam is Bhagirathi.

 4. Barrage dam is used for control the amount of water passing the dam.

 Explanation: A barrage dam is a special kind of dam which consists of a line of large gates that can be opened or closed for the purpose of control the amount of water passing the dam.
-One of the example for barrage dam is Red Bluff Diversion dam in California.
+One of the examples for barrage dam is Red Bluff Diversion dam in California.

 5. The earliest known dam is______________